Leprechaun (film): Plot

-In 1983, Dan O'Grady returns to his home in North Dakota from a trip to his native Ireland, where he stole the pot of gold from a leprechaun he interrogated.
-After burying the gold, O'Grady discovers that the evil leprechaun has followed him home and murdered his wife.
+In 1983, Dan O'Grady returns to his home in North Dakota from a trip to his native Ireland, where he captured a leprechaun, who then gave him a pot of gold, in accordance with the leprechaun code.
+After burying the gold, O'Grady discovers that the leprechaun has followed him home and murdered his wife.
 O'Grady uses a four-leaf clover to suppress the leprechaun's powers and trap him inside a crate.
-Before he can burn him, he suffers a stroke.
+Before he can burn him, the leprechaun makes O'Grady suffer a stroke.

 Ten years later, J. D. Redding and his teenage daughter Tory rent the O'Grady farmhouse for the summer.
-Contract workers Nathan Murphy, his 10-year-old brother Alex, and their dimwitted friend Ozzie Jones help re-paint the farmhouse.
-While looking around the basement, Ozzie hears the leprechaun's cry for help and mistakes him for a little child.
-He brushes the old four-leaf clover off the crate, freeing the leprechaun.
-The leprechaun tells Ozzie that he works as a shoemaker in Ireland, but came to America looking for his gold.
-After failing to convince the others that he met a leprechaun, Ozzie spots a rainbow and chases it, believing that he will find a pot of gold at the end.
-Alex accompanies him for fear that Ozzie might hurt himself.
-A bag of one hundred gold coins magically appears before Ozzie.
-After Ozzie tests the gold and accidentally swallows a coin, they stash it in an old well and plot to keep it for themselves, hoping to fix Ozzie's brain.
+Contract workers Nathan Murphy, his 10-year-old brother Alex, and their dim-witted friend Ozzie Jones help re-paint the farmhouse.
+In the basement, Ozzie hears the leprechaun's cry for help.
+He accidentally brushes the clover off the crate, freeing the leprechaun.
+After failing to convince the others that he met a leprechaun, Ozzie spots a rainbow and chases it, believing that there will be gold at the end.
+Alex accompanies him.
+Ozzie finds a bag of one hundred gold coins.
+After Ozzie tests the gold and accidentally swallows a coin, they stash it in an old well.

-At the farm, the leprechaun lures J. D. into a trap by imitating a cat, biting and injuring his hand.
-Tory and the others rush him to the hospital, and the leprechaun follows on a tricycle.
-Alex and Ozzie visit a pawn shop to see if the gold is pure, and the leprechaun kills Joe the shop owner for stealing his gold and shines the dead shop owner's shoes before leaving.
-The leprechaun fixes himself a small go-kart and goes back to the farmhouse, getting pulled over by a police officer on the way back for speeding.
-The police officer gets chased by the leprechaun into the woods, eventually getting killed by the leprechaun in the process.
-The leprechaun returns to the farmhouse, where he searches for his gold and shines every shoe that he finds.
-After leaving J. D. at the hospital, the group drives back to the farmhouse.
-Finding it ransacked, Nathan checks outside, where he is injured by a bear trap set by the leprechaun.
-The group fights the leprechaun outside, ganging up and beating him up with sticks and stone.
+At the farm, the leprechaun lures J. D. into a trap by imitating a cat, biting his hand.
+The others rush him to the hospital.
+Alex and Ozzie visit a pawn shop to see if the gold is pure.
+The leprechaun kills the shop owner.
+He steals a go-kart and returns to the farmhouse, getting pulled over by a police officer on the way back for speeding.
+The leprechaun kills the officer, returns to the farmhouse and searches for his gold.
+Leaving J. D. at the hospital, the group returns to the farmhouse.
+Finding it ransacked, Nathan checks outside and is injured by a bear trap set by the leprechaun.
+The group fights the leprechaun with sticks and stones.